BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ## Deploy service

-We have our Swarm cluster running.
+We have our **swarm cluster** running.
 It is time to deploy our first service.

 I'm using a stack file from the repo https://github.com/dockersamples.
 Their projects are complex enough for development and testing.
 We will be using the [docker-stack.yml](https://raw.githubusercontent.com/dockersamples/example-voting-app/master/docker-stack.yml) from the `example-voting-app`.
-It uses `redis`, `postgres`, an app in `python`, an app in `nodejs`, a worker in `.NET` and even a [visualizer](https://github.com/dockersamples/docker-swarm-visualizer) !.
+It uses `redis`, `postgres`, an app in `python`, an app in `nodejs`, a worker in `.NET` and even a [visualizer](https://github.com/dockersamples/docker-swarm-visualizer) !

 I've created a `example-voting-app` folder and a `docker-compose.yml` file in it.